About

 Messaging #

-We utilise Signal for the purpose of private messaging.
-Should you wish to send us a message, you are invited to do so via the following email address: x7kekmg7@proton.me.
-Please include your Signal number or username in the message, and we shall take it from there.
+We utilize Signal for secure, private messaging.
+Should you wish to initiate communication, we invite you to contact us via the following email address: x7kekmg7@proton.me.
+Kindly include your Signal number or username in your message, and we will proceed accordingly.

 About this Site #

-This website has been designed with the objective of ensuring the privacy of its users.
-It does not employ the use of third-party analytics tools to track visits, nor does it utilise any third-party dependencies that may compromise the privacy of its users or share their data.
-The website has been constructed using Markdown, generated in Hugo, and served as a static file using GitHub.
+This website has been developed with the primary objective of ensuring the protection of user privacy.
+It does not employ third-party analytics tools for tracking visitor activity, nor does it incorporate external dependencies that could jeopardize user privacy or facilitate the sharing of personal data.
+The website is constructed using Markdown, generated by the Hugo static site generator, and is served as a static file via GitHub.